What is ulcerative colitis?

 If you use complementary or alternative therapies, including dietary supplements and

-for ensuring safe care.
+probiotics, tell your healthcare provider.
+This is important for ensuring safe care.

 Ulcerative colitis requires long-term management.
 It can cause great physical, financial,

-Resources can include mental health counselors or local and online support groups.
+can include mental health counselors or local and online support groups.

 When should I call my healthcare provider?

 Call your healthcare provider right away if:

 Ulcerative colitis is when the lining of your large intestine and your rectum become

 It's part of a group of diseases called inflammatory bowel disease (IBD).

 Experts don’t know what causes it or how to prevent it.